 WhatsApp already lets you back up your chat history to the cloud, but what if you’d like to send a specific chat log to someone, or maybe just need receipts?
 You can always email the chat log via WhatsApp.

 Once you’ve chosen the desired chat, WhatsApp will ask whether you’d like to include media or only send text and emojis.
 Choosing the latter option is advised if you want to keep the final file size in check.
-Once you’ve made your decision, you’ll be taken to your email app, where the chat log (in lightweight .txt format) will be automatically attached in a draft message.
+Once you’ve made your decision, you’ll be able to select how you want to send the file.
+If you select Email, the chat log (in lightweight .txt format) will be automatically attached in a new draft message.

 Activate two-step verification